oasis-tcs/sarif-spec/sarif-2.2/prose/sarif-v2.2-editor-draft.md

 >
 > - In the analysis of structured data files such as XML or JSON, internal structural information (such as an XML path like `"/orders[2]/customers/lastName"`) might be helpful.

 In rare circumstances, there might be neither physical nor logical location information available for a `location` object.
 See [§3.38](#threadflowlocation-object) for an example.
-In that case, the location object **SHOULD** contain a message property ([§3.28.5](#location-object--message-property)) explaining the significance of this “location.”
+In that case, the location object **SHOULD** contain a message property ([§3.28.5](#location-object--message-property)) explaining the significance of this "location."

 ### 3.28.2 id property <a id='location-object--id-property'></a>